-We in the SDLP have always argued that we should begin where we are and not where we would like to be.
-The statement of of sloganised objectives is easy.
-Achieving them is another matter.
-There are no instant or sloganised answers.
+We in the SDLP have always argued that we should begin waste so much time and energy where we are and not where we second, based on that equality, is that ought to be devoted to the would like to be.
+The statement the process of reconciliation, of answers.
 Only a process, as we have said time and again, will heal the division in Ireland.
 Only patient work in developing that process over the years will produce the final stability.
-We believe that to look back over twenty years of steady and sensible building will reveal and achieve far more progress than twenty years of either sloganeering or violence.
+We believe that to look back over twenty years of steady and sensible building will reveal and achieve far more progress than twenty years of either slogangering or violence.